bmsuisse/lakeapi/README.md

 ## Partioning for awesome performance

-In order to use partitions, you can either:
+To use partitions, you can either

-- partition by a column you filter on.
+- Partition by a column that you filter on.
 Obviously
-- partition on a special column called `columnname_md5_prefix_2` which means that you're partitioning by the first two chars of your hex-encoded md5 hash.
-If you now filter by `columnname` this will greatly reduce files searched for.
-The number of chars used is up to you, we found two to be meaningful
+- partition on a special column called `columnname_md5_prefix_2`, which means that you're partitioning on the first two characters of your hex-coded md5 hash. of the hexadecimal md5 hash.
+If you now filter by `columnname`, this will greatly reduce the number of files you search for.
+The number of characters used is up to you, we found two to be useful
-- partition on a special column called `columnname_md5_mod_NRPARTIIONS` where your partition value is `str(int(hashlib.md5(COLUMNNAME).hexdigest(), 16) % NRPARTITIONS)`.
-That might look a bit complicated, but it's not that hard :) your just doing a modulo on your md5 hash which allows you to set the exact number of partitions.
-Filtering is still happening on `columname` correctly
+- partition on a special column called `columnname_md5_mod_NRPARTITIONS`, where your partition value is `str(int(hashlib.md5(COLUMNNAME).hexdigest(), 16) % NRPARTITIONS)`.
+This might look a bit complicated, but it's not that hard :) You're just doing a modulo on your md5 hash, which allows you to which allows you to set the exact number of partitions.
+Filtering is still done correctly on `columnname`.

-You must use deltalake to use parttions and you must only have str partition columns for now.
+You need to use deltalake to use partitions and you only need to have str partition columns for now.

 ## Even more features